LucianoBbp/odin-recipes/README.md

 # odin-recipes
-A recipie website from the Odin Project curriculum on html foundations
+A recipe website from the Odin Project curriculum on html foundations